vizzuhq/vizzu-lib/docs/tutorial/align_range.md

 Stretched alignment.
 This way the elements will proportionally fill the entire plot area, effectively showing proportions in stacked charts.
-This is why the channel will also switch from values to percentages when used.
+This is why the scale will also switch from values to percentages when used.

 <div id="tutorial_02"></div>